Welcome to the Wisconsin School Health Award

-- Note: if you have completed an inventory in the past your login and password remain the same but your data is no longer present.
-Due to unified assessment tool your answers will not be pre-populated.
+- Note: if you have completed an inventory in the past your login and password remain the same.

-- Complete the registration form and send to Eileen Hare.
+- Complete the registration form and send to Elizabeth Pease.
 This will notify our team what schools are interested in the Wisconsin School Health Award and for us to provide them with technical assistance.

-- Provide evidence of the following and send via email attachments or mail to Eileen Hare by June 1, 2015.
+- Provide evidence of the following and send via email attachments or mail to Elizabeth Pease by June 1, 2016.

 a.
 List of school health wellness team to include name and position in district